mjnajafi/Digital-password-lock-on-Raspberry-Pi/README.md

 # Digital-password-lock-on-Raspberry-Pi
-A Raspberry Pi project using Keypad &amp; LCD
+Raspberry Pi project using Keypad &amp; LCD

 In this Project:
-When you press True Password, LED will turn on
-Else, the LCD print again False and you can try again!
+When you press True Password, LED will turn on otherwise, If you press False Password, LCD print "False Password" and you can try again!

-instead of LED, you can put a Relay and with some changes, you can bulid a Lock that Open with Password!
+instead of LED, with some changes; you can control a lockdoor which only open with true password!

-If you have any question, feel free...
+If you have any question, feel free and contact me!

 Good Luck!